[Sir Graham Brady in the Chair]

 In 2016 the Government brought forward the end-of-life care choice commitment.
 We have set out plans to improve patient choice significantly, by ensuring that more adults and children can die in the place of their choice, be it at home, in a hospice, or in hospital.
 End-of-life care is a key priority for the NHS, and in its long-term plan we have set out key actions to improve the care of people at the end of their life, including a £4.5 billion new investment to fund expanded community teams, which will provide rapid targeted support to those with the greatest need, including those at the end of life.
 Hospices are vital, and as recently as last August the Prime Minister announced £25 million of additional funding for hospices and palliative care.
 So Members should be in no doubt at all that, first, the United Kingdom leads the world in the quality of its palliative and end-of-life care, and, secondly, that the Government are completely committed to supporting those services.

 I have tried to lay out in a factual way what the current legal, prosecutorial and palliative care landscape is.
-The reason that I have tried to do that in a factual way is that, as the shadow Minister has already said, it is quite right that in matters of profound personal conscience, such as this one, the Government do not take a view.
+The reason why I have tried to do that in a factual way is that, as the shadow Minister has already said, it is quite right that in matters of profound personal conscience, such as this one, the Government do not take a view.
 The Government are neutral in the debate on this issue and have no policy position on it.
 Although all of us, including me, have our own personal views about this issue, the Government’s position is that it is for Parliament to decide great issues of conscience, including this one.

 A number of Members have asked for a review or a call for evidence.
 The Government do not have any plans at the moment to initiate any review or call for evidence; our view is that it is for Parliament to act in this space.
 But of course it is open to Committees of the House, including Select Committees, to initiate reviews, calls for evidence and investigations, if they see fit to do so.